JoseBlanca/uv_seminar/README.md

 ## TL;DR: just use uv

 [`uv`](https://docs.astral.sh/uv) is a very powerful and yet, starting to use it is very easy.
-Unless you depend on a very specific feature of conda, just use `uv` from now on, that's my advice.
+Unless you depend on a very specific feature of conda, like using non-Python conda supported software, just use `uv` from now on, that's my advice.
+If you use normally use `pip install`, start using `uv` and don't look back.

 If you don't know where to start, just [install](https://docs.astral.sh/uv/getting-started/installation/) `uv` and instead of doing: